huaweicloud/terraform-provider-huaweicloud/docs/resources/cce_node.md

     create a new resource.
   + `effect` - (Required, String, ForceNew) Available options are NoSchedule, PreferNoSchedule, and NoExecute.
     Changing this parameter will create a new resource.

+The `selectors` block supports:

+* `name` - (Required, String, ForceNew) Specifies the selector name, used as the index of `selector_names` in storage group.
+  The name of each selector must be unique.
+Changing this parameter will create a new resource.
+* `type` - (Optional, String, ForceNew) Specifies the storage type.
+Currently, only **evs (EVS volumes)** is supported.
+  The default value is **evs**.
+Changing this parameter will create a new resource.
+* `match_label_size` - (Optional, String, ForceNew) Specifies the matched disk size.
+If omitted, the disk size is not limited.
+Example: 100.
+Changing this parameter will create a new resource.
+* `match_label_volume_type` - (Optional, String, ForceNew) Specifies the EVS disk type.
+Currently, **SSD**, **GPSSD**, and **SAS** are supported.
+If omitted, the disk type is not limited.
+  Changing this parameter will create a new resource.
+* `match_label_metadata_encrypted` - (Optional, String, ForceNew) Specifies the disk encryption identifier.
+  Values can be: **0** indicates that the disk is not encrypted and **1** indicates that the disk is encrypted.
+  If omitted, whether the disk is encrypted is not limited.
+Changing this parameter will create a new resource.
+* `match_label_metadata_cmkid` - (Optional, String, ForceNew) Specifies the cstomer master key ID of an encrypted disk.
+Changing this parameter will create a new resource.
+* `match_label_count` - (Optional, String, ForceNew) Specifies the number of disks to be selected.
+If omitted, all disks of this type are selected.
+Changing this parameter will create a new resource.

+The `groups` block supports:

+* `name` - (Required, String, ForceNew) Specifies the name of a virtual storage group.
+Each group name must be unique.
+  Changing this parameter will create a new resource.
+* `cce_managed`  - (Optional, Bool, ForceNew) Specifies the whether the storage space is for **kubernetes** and **runtime** components.
+Only one group can be set to true.
+The default value is **false**.
+  Changing this parameter will create a new resource.
+* `selector_names` - (Required, List, ForceNew) Specifies the list of names of seletors to match.
+  This parameter corresponds to name in `selectors`.
+A group can match multiple selectors, but a selector can match only one group.
+Changing this parameter will create a new resource.
+* `virtual_spaces` - (Required, List, ForceNew) Specifies the detailed management of space configuration in a group.
+  Changing this parameter will create a new resource.

+  + `name` - (Required, String, ForceNew) Specifies the virtual space name.
+Currently, only **kubernetes**, **runtime**, and **user** are supported.
+Changing this parameter will create a new resource.
+  + `size` - (Required, String, ForceNew) Specifies the size of a virtual space.
+Only an integer percentage is supported.
+    Example: 90%.
+Note that the total percentage of all virtual spaces in a group cannot exceed 100%.
+    Changing this parameter will create a new resource.
+  + `lvm_lv_type` - (Optional, String, ForceNew) Specifies the LVM write mode, values can be **linear** and **striped**.
+    This parameter takes effect only in **kubernetes** and **user** configuration.
+Changing this parameter will create a new resource.
+  + `lvm_path` - (Optional, String, ForceNew) Specifies the absolute path to which the disk is attached.
+    This parameter takes effect only in **user** configuration.
+Changing this parameter will create a new resource.
+  + `runtime_lv_type` - (Optional, String, ForceNew) Specifies the LVM write mode, values can be **linear** and **striped**.
+    This parameter takes effect only in **runtime** configuration.
+Changing this parameter will create a new resource.

 ## Attributes Reference